 younger smaller sibling, the TW-6.2 also doesn’t come with a head/socket set, I’m sure that ownership would make me feel powerful and manly.
 Every little helps.

-At the time of writing, there are 1,742 (count ’em!) reviews on the Wiggle site, giving an average rating of 4.6 out of 5.
-With those stats (and the very reasonable price), it’s safe to say that this would be a solid choice.
+At the time of writing, there are 174 (count ’em!) reviews on the Wiggle site, giving an average rating of 4.6 out of 5 (stars).

 BBB Torque Wrench Set